Fire resistance testing of textiles and furnishings

 Published August 26, 2022

-Interiors usually play a significant role in the ignition phase of a fire.
-The fire safety of the textiles and furnishings used in public spaces like libraries, restaurants, hotels, and hospitals thus need to be assessed to ensure sufficient fire safety.
+Interiors play a significant role in the ignition phase of a fire.
+The fire safety of textiles and furnishings used in public spaces like libraries, restaurants, hotels, and hospitals thus needs to be assessed to ensure sufficient fire safety.
 Textile products that require testing include, for example, curtains, upholstered furniture, pillows, mattresses, and blankets.

-Measurlabs experts are happy to assist you in preparing a testing plan for your products.
-You can contact us by email at info@measurlabs.com, and we will start working on your case within one business day.
+Our experts are happy to assist you in preparing a testing plan for your products.
+You can contact us through the form at the bottom of this page, and we will start working on your project within one business day.

 Some of the most commonly used fire testing standards include the following international and national ones: